mchmarny/dapr-demos/setup/README.md

 * `make pass` to print the Grafana password (username: admin)
 * `make nodes` to print node resource usage

-Then for each namespace you want to deploy demo apps to
+Then for each namespace you want to deploy Dapr apps to

 * `make namespace` to create/configure namespace with service secrets